hschendel/aoc2022haskell/README.md

 I wrote the parsing using list primitives, mostly `span`.
 Not having regexp support in the standard library is a bit of a downer.
 But maybe I just did not find it.
 Overall, I do not have a good first impression of the Haskell library documentation, or its feature set.

+## Day 5 - Supply Stacks

+I am beginning to see the implications of lazy evaluation.
+And I am wondering how I will fare once the AoC gets tougher on algorithmic complexity later.
+Because I do not have a good feeling for where Haskell builds up thunks, as can be observed in my SML-like function definitions...